PlexTrac-Labs/parser-prism-report-xlsx/README.md

 - Username
 - Password
 - MFA Token (if enabled)
-- File path to CSV containing data to import
-- File path to CSV containing header mappings to Plextrac location keys
 - API version
+- File path to Prism XLSX containing data to import
+    OR
+- Folder path to directory containing multiple Prism XLSX files

 ## Script Execution Flow
 When the script starts it will load in config values and try to:
 - Authenticates user
-- Read and verify CSV data
+- Read and verify XLSX data
-- Create a log file

-Once this setup is complete it will start looping through each row in CSV and try to:
+Once this setup is complete it will start looping through each `Vulnerability` in the XLSX and try to:
-- Determine which client the row belongs to based on the client_name location key mapping
+- Determine which client the row belongs to based on the `Company Name`
-- Add all client information if creating a new client
-- Determine which report the row belongs to based on the report_name location key mapping.
+- Determine which report the row belongs to based on the `Phase Name`
 - Add all report information if creating a new report
 - Create a new finding and add all finding information
-- If any asset location keys were mapped, create a new asset and add all asset information

-After parsing the CSV, the user can choose to import client, report, finding, and asset data directly into Plextrac via the API AND/OR save .ptrac files for each report that was parsed from the CSV.
-Importing data via the API allows you to create new clients and add any parsed client information, however, this requires multiple API calls per object and may take some time depending on CSV size.
-Generated .ptrac files can be imported into a client in Plextrac to create a new report that includes all report information that was parsed from the CSV.
+After parsing the XLSX, a .ptrac file will be generated.
+Generated .ptrac files can be imported into a client in Plextrac to create a new report that includes all report information that was parsed from the file.
 You can also import a .ptrac into an existing report in Plextrac to import the findings it contains.

 ## Logging
 The script is run in INFO mode so you can see progress on the command line.
 A log file will be created when the script is run and saved to the root directory where the script is.
-You can search this file for "WARNING" or "ERROR" to see if something did not get parsed or imported correctly.
+You can search this file for "WARNING", "EXCEPTION, or "ERROR" to see if something did not get parsed or imported correctly.
 Any critical level issue will stop the script immediately.